AnalyseOptimize/finance_project/README.md

 * Financial Services
 * Healthcare

+Due to their incohesion, we expect them to be uncorrelated, so models can be trained in each sector separatly.
+Our final product is a _telegram bot_ that can predict prices.

 write in general about models, desired result (how it's going to look like)

 # Step №2.
 Parsing
-Data for the final dataset was taken from: ...
+Data for the final dataset was taken from: [FMP API](https://site.financialmodelingprep.com/developer/docs) (US stock parsing), [Alpha Vantage API](https://www.alphavantage.co/) (US macro statistic), [FED](https://www.newyorkfed.org/markets/reference-rates/effr) (Effective Federal Funds Rate), [CBR](https://www.cbr.ru/statistics/) (Russian monetary statistics), [Federal State Statistics Service](https://eng.rosstat.gov.ru/) (Russian GDP), [ApiMoex](https://pypi.org/project/apimoex/) (RU stock parsing)

 Dataset Overview... (write about all features and the logic of adding them for this project)

 # Step №3.
 Data processing